Sherman Firefly: Name

-The nickname "Firefly" was adopted due to the bright muzzle flash of the main gun.
-It was sometimes used at unit level (brigade/regiment) war diaries from March 1944, along with "Mayfly".
+The nickname "Firefly" was a British nickname given to armored vehicles with an adapted 17-pounder due to either the bright muzzle flash or because of the detonation of leftover gunpowder while firing, creating a flash that was directed towards both the gunner and loader. the nickname was only recorded to be used by the British army and was never officially adopted.
 During the war, Shermans with 17-pounder guns were usually known as "1C", "1C Hybrid", or "VC", depending on the basic mark of the vehicle.
 In British nomenclature, a "C" at the end of the Roman numeral indicated a tank equipped with the 17-pounder.

 The name "Firefly" in period sources often refers to any vehicle with a 17-pounder gun, often the 17pdr SP Achilles M10C variant of the M10 tank destroyer.

 Armament

 The main armament of the Sherman Firefly was the Ordnance Quick-Firing 17-pounder.
-Designed as the successor to the British QF 6-pounder, the 17-pounder was the most powerful British tank gun of the war, and one of the most powerful of any nationality, being able to penetrate more armour than the 8.8 cm KwK 36 fitted to the German Tiger I.The 17-pounder was theoretically able to penetrate some 163 mm of armour at 500 m and 150 mm at 1000 m using standard armour piercing, capped, ballistic capped (APCBC) ammunition.
-Armour piercing, discarding sabot (APDS) ammunition could penetrate some 256 mm of armour at 500 m and 233 mm at 1,000 m, which on paper could defeat the armour of almost every German armoured fighting vehicle at any likely range.
+Designed as the successor to the British QF 6-pounder, the 17-pounder was the most powerful British tank gun of the war, and one of the most powerful of any nationality, being able to penetrate more armour than the 8.8 cm KwK 36 fitted to the German Tiger I. The 17-pounder was theoretically able to penetrate some 163 mm of armour at 500 m and 150 mm at 1000 m using standard armour piercing, capped, ballistic capped (APCBC) ammunition.
+Armour piercing, discarding sabot (APDS) ammunition could penetrate some 256 mm of armor at 500 m and 233 mm at 1,000 m, which on paper could defeat the armour of almost every German armoured fighting vehicle at any likely range.
 However, war production APDS rounds lacked accuracy, and the 50 mm penetrator was less destructive after it had penetrated enemy tank armour than the 76.2 mm APCBC shell.
 APDS ammunition was rare until the post-war period.
-While the Sherman Firefly was capable of carrying 77 rounds of ammunition, design features of the tank meant only 23 rounds were easily and readily available when the tank was in action.
+While the Sherman Firefly was capable of carrying 77 rounds of ammunition, the tank's design features meant that only 23 rounds were easily and readily available when the tank was in action.

-Though the 17-pounder had superior anti-tank capabilities, it lacked an effective HE round and was thus inferior to the standard Sherman 75mm gun against soft targets, such as infantry, buildings and lightly armoured vehicles.
+Though the 17-pounder had superior anti-tank capabilities, it lacked an effective HE round and was thus inferior to the standard Sherman 75 mm gun against soft targets, such as infantry, buildings, and lightly armoured vehicles.
 As the war in Europe neared its close, the Allies found themselves encountering these more often than heavy German tanks.
-Allied tank units therefore typically refused to completely switch to Fireflies.
-A good HE shell for the gun only became available in late 1944, and even then was not as potent as the standard Sherman 75 mm HE shell.
+Allied tank units, therefore, typically refused to completely switch to Fireflies.
+A good HE shell for the gun only became available in late 1944 and even then was not as potent as the standard Sherman 75 mm HE shell.